top of page

 Tulum is a famous destination among luxury retreat seekers.
 The two great spots attracting tourists are the postcard-perfect Mayan temple perched on a clifftop overlooking the Caribbean and the stunning cenote Corazón del Paraíso (almost heart-shaped cenote as you look from above).

-Its natural luscious beauty, the posh fine dining restaurants and the proximity to Cancun (1.5 hr drive) have massively spoiled Tulum with inflated prices and numerous tourist traps.
+Its natural luscious beauty, the posh fine dining restaurants and the proximity to international airport (1.5 hr drive from Cancun) have massively spoiled Tulum with inflated prices and numerous tourist traps.
 Having said that, we also fell for a tourist trap in Bacalar, so that alone should not be a reason to skip Tulum, in my opinion.
 Speaking of food, Tulum is a wonderful place to fine-dine deliciously fresh seafood and glorious beef cuts on charcoal grills in incredibly tropical beachfront shacks and toe-in-the-sand restaurants.
 If you are up for this and your wallet can afford it (think of London/New York prices) stick your toes in the warm white sand and sink your teeth in juicy grilled lobster (or steaks) dining among coconut trees at Casa Maria Mexican Grill📌

 Casa Maria is a day-and-night beach club and restaurant operating from within the beachfront DiamanteK resort, with jungle aesthetics and lovely food.
 It can go really expensive with fresh fish, lobsters and steaks, but you can try lighter (and cheaper) meals like Coconut shrimp (the regional speciality), Ceviche and Fish tacos (the best I had on this trip)!